 Both cards underwent the most significant refreshes in their respective histories in 2025, and the changes are structurally different in a way that matters for the comparison.

-Amex raised the annual fee from $695 to $895 effective immediately for new applicants from 18 September 2025 (existing cardholders saw the new fee at next renewal from 2 January 2026).
+Amex raised the annual fee from $695 to $895 for new applicants from 18 September 2025 (existing cardholders saw the new fee at next renewal from 2 January 2026).
 The refresh added a series of expanded and new credits:

 | Dimension | Amex Platinum | Chase Sapphire Reserve |